Kochise/atari-emu/EMUL/BigPEmu/ReadMe.txt

  - Mark Sowden (hogsy)
  - John Perez (neurocrash)
  - Benjamin Bettridge
+ - Jan D. (thank you for going so far above and beyond)
  - ZoeB
+ - Scott LeGrand
+ - William Thorup
+ - Dan McCombs
+ - noigeaR
+ - Luigi Mangione (thank you for your sacrifice)
  - B.J.
 West
- - Scott LeGrand
  - Shannon Gates
+ - Havard Vatne
+ - Tony Walsh
+ - guru emulation
 May your oppressors suffer all the torments this world has to offer, my friends.

 Thank you to my daughter, Alaura, for brightening my life from the moment of her birth.

-Thank you to my wife and my good friends (Ruth, Kirt, Joseph, Boris, Jake) for helping me through (the remains of) my life as I suffer with cancer.
+Thank you to my wife and my good friends (Ruth, Joseph, Boris, Jake) for helping me through (the remains of) my life as I suffer with cancer.

 As with all of the free software that I write, I accept no liability and offer no warranty.
 By using this software, you agree that you are solely responsible for any form of harm which may result from the use of this software.

 I forbid the use of this software for any form of private financial gain.
 You may not distribute this software without the inclusion of this document in unmodified form, and you may not distribute modified versions of the main BigPEmu executable file.
 Any exemption from these terms requires my written permission.

-For a list of third party software included in BigPEmu and the corresponding license/copyright information, please see the Data/ThirdParty/Licenses directory.
-I've also auto-converted and included a few shaders written by Hyllian under the MIT license, see the relevant shader files in Data/ScreenEffects for the original license/copyright information.
+For a list of third party software included in BigPEmu and the corresponding license/copyright information, please see the Data/ThirdParty/Licenses directory. (location may vary per platform/distribution, check the application documents folder on iOS/macOS) I've also auto-converted and included a few shaders written by Hyllian under the MIT license, see the relevant shader files in Data/ScreenEffects for the original license/copyright information.

 BigPEmu: The World's Prefurred Large Pussycat Emulator